Ernest Duchesne: Life and work

 While only weakly conclusive given the number of the experimental trials, this proves Duchesne understood, concluded, and published information about the effect of the Penicillium glaucum mold as a therapeutic agent in animals.
 Because he was 23 and unknown, the Institut Pasteur did not even acknowledge receipt of his dissertation.

 Duchesne served a one-year internship at Val-de-Grâce before he was appointed a 2nd class Major of Medicine in the 2nd Regiment de Hussards de Senlis.
-In 1901, he married Rosa Lassalas from Cannes.
+On 16 December 1900, he married Rosa Lassallas from Cannes.
 She died 2 years later of tuberculosis.
 In 1904, Duchesne also contracted a serious chest disease, probably tuberculosis.
 Three years later, he was discharged from the army and sent to a sanatorium in Amélie-les-Bains.
 He died on 12 April 1912, at age 37.
 Duchesne is buried next to his wife in the Cimetière du Grand Jas in Cannes.

 Recognition

 Duchesne was posthumously honored in 1949, 5 years after Alexander Fleming had received the Nobel Prize.

 A history of antibiotics contains a suggestion on why it was forgotten: